 The applicant shall return such form to the executive director of PSEA within fifteen (15) days of receipt.
-The form may be accompanied by a written statement in support of an appeal and/or any relevant documentation.

-A Governance Appeals Committee consisting of the PSEA president and vice president or their designees, and an officer of PSEA designated by the PSEA president shall set a meeting date to review the appeal, such date to be within thirty (30) days of receipt of the applicant's notice of intent to appeal.
-Meetings of a Governance Appeals Committee may be conducted through conference call or other electronic means.
+A Governance Appeals Committee consisting of the PSEA president and vice president or their designees, and an officer of the PSEA designated by the PSEA president shall set a meeting date to hear the appeal, such date to be within thirty (30) days of receipt of the applicant's notice of intent to appeal.
+The Committee may consider factors other than legal merit, such as the purpose and mission of the Association and the particular equities of the case.